romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-Where can you locate the API endpoint for secret scanning in GitHub Advanced Security?
+Q: Where can you locate the API endpoint for secret scanning in GitHub Advanced Security?
 <details><summary>Show the answer</summary><p>

 - **GET /orgs/{org}/secret-scanning/alerts**